 A few years later, I wrote a reading comprehension program with Turbo C++.
 It was a graphical program that asked questions at the end of a story and graded the reader's answers.
 On that project, I was given the choice of language and although Turbo Pascal could've done the job quite well, I'm always interested in opportunities to grow my skill set and broaden my understanding of other tools.

-More recently I have used Visual C# in several capacities, one of which was an application to synchronize customers, inventory, and sales between a web site and chain of sports stores.
-I've written DLLs and sample plugins for other systems and can read C# just as well as any other language.
+I have used Visual Studio in several capacities, one of which was an application to synchronize customers, inventory, and sales between a web site and chain of sports stores.
+I've written DLLs and sample plugins and XML-parsing tools, and can read C# just as well as any other language.